pbklink/motif-core/etc/motif-core.api.md

 import { RevGridLayoutDefinition } from '@xilytix/rev-data-source';
 import { RevGridLayoutOrReference } from '@xilytix/rev-data-source';
 import { RevGridLayoutOrReferenceDefinition } from '@xilytix/rev-data-source';
-import { RevGridRowOrderDefinition } from '@xilytix/rev-data-source';
-import { RevGridSortDefinition } from '@xilytix/rev-data-source';
 import { RevListChangedTypeId } from '@xilytix/revgrid';
 import { RevRecordDataServer } from '@xilytix/rev-data-source';
 import { RevRecordField } from '@xilytix/rev-data-source';
 import { RevRecordFieldIndex } from '@xilytix/rev-data-source';
 import { RevRecordIndex } from '@xilytix/rev-data-source';
 import { RevRecordInvalidatedValue } from '@xilytix/rev-data-source';
+import { RevRecordRowOrderDefinition } from '@xilytix/rev-data-source';
 import { RevRecordSchemaServer } from '@xilytix/rev-data-source';
+import { RevRecordSortDefinition } from '@xilytix/rev-data-source';
 import { RevRecordStore } from '@xilytix/rev-data-source';
 import { RevRecordValueRecentChangeTypeId } from '@xilytix/rev-data-source';
 import { RevReferenceableDataSource } from '@xilytix/rev-data-source';